Kowshik46/Kowshik46/README.md

 - 👋 Hi, I’m @Kowshik
-- 🌱 I’m currently doing my masters in Data Science at University of Surrey
+- 🌱 I’m currently in final year of my masters in Data Science at University of Surrey
 - ✨ Currently in placement year - Working as Data Scientist intern at Yunex Traffic
 - 📫 reachme through my email - kesav.koushik@gmail.com